Mohamed-Redouane/-UrbanGate-soen341projectF2023-/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

+This technology stack empowers us to make a real estate platform that excels on multiple dimensions.
+MongoDB efficiently manages our real estate data, Express.js manages server-side logic seamlessly, React engineers an engaging and responsive frontend, Node.js ensures optimal performance with non-blocking I/O operations, while Bootstrap enhances our design aesthetics, fostering a visually appealing and user-friendly interface.
 ## Installation Instructions
 1) Click on "Code" and download the Zip file
 2) Save the contents of that file in a new folder